 - 1990: Mae, a daughter of MF-1, adopts the Allen S. King plant and becomes the first peregrine falcon to nest on a utility stack.
 Overall, 25 peregrine falcons are produced in the wild in the midwest.

 - 1994: Bob is asked to write a paper about falcon husbandry for the American Zookeepers Association.
+He hires Amy Ries to edit it.
 Utility sites include Xcel Energy’s Allen S. King, Blackdog, and Sherco plants, and Minnesota Power and Light’s Boswell plant.
 Rob MacIntyre returns from Italy and Bob and Rob start discussing the possibility of nest-site imprinting on the peregrine falcon population.
 Overall, 87 falcons are produced in the wild in the midwest.

 - 1996: Bob moves to Iowa to start breeding peregrines for a cliff release with the full support of the Iowa DNR.